Minnesota Wildflowers

 Flower: Flower shape: 7+petals

 [photo of flower] Solitary yellow flower head at the end of a stout, hollow stalk.
-Flowers are typically around an inch across but vigorous blooms can be up to 2 inches and either quite flat or nearly globe shaped.
+Flowers are typically about an inch across but vigorous blooms can be up to 2 inches and either quite flat or nearly globe shaped.
 The head is very dense with ray flowers (petals), also described as “ligulate”, referring to the flat tongue-like ray.
 Each ray is attached to the fertile flower consisting of fused anthers and stigma/style.
 The bracts are equal in length to the rays they encase and are arrayed in 2 rows, the outermost row spreading out or curled down around the tip of the stalk.

-Leaves and stems: Leaf attachment: basal Leaf type: lobed
+Leaves and stems: Leaf attachment: basal Leaf type: lobed Leaf type: simple

-[photo of leaves] Leaves form a dense rosette around the top of a deep taproot, lance to oblong or spatulate shaped, generally 6-8 inches long and an inch or so wide but sometimes a vigorous specimen can produce 12 inch long leaves and a whopping 4 inches wide.
+[photo of leaves] Leaves form a dense rosette around the top of a deep taproot, lance to oblong or spatula shaped in outline, generally 6 to 8 inches long and an inch or so wide but sometimes a vigorous specimen can produce 12 inch long leaves and a whopping 4 inches wide.
 Leaves are typically hairy underneath, especially along the midrib but can be entirely smooth.
-Edges are deeply lobed with sharp, opposite teeth, the terminal lobe usually the largest.
-Flowering stems may be purple tinged and are typically smooth or sparsely hairy, more so towards the upper end.
-Leaves, roots and flowering stems all exude a milky sap when broken.

 Notes: